aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 ## Introduction

-You don't need to worry about installing Tatin if you use version 19.0 or later of Dyalog: Tatin will be available in `⎕SE` after a standard installation anyway.
+You don't need to worry about installing Tatin if you use version 19.0 of Dyalog: In 19.0 Tatin just needs to be activated.

-However, installing and updating is, as far as the Tatin client is concerned, the same thing, because updating the Tatin client means removing the old version and installing a new one.
+In 18.0 and 18.2 you need to install Tatin youself.

 ## Requirements